Plotting a phylogeny with the package ggtree (5 min)

 - Find the appropriate scientific group labels for each genus in

-using this tree as guide. - Create a data frame with 3 columns:
+small_treeusing this tree as guide. - Create a data frame with 3 columns:

 - a

-from your phylo object to get a vector of tip labels that you can then join to the other vectors to create a data frame. - a
+"label"column with the names of the tip labels ofsmall_tree.
+Tip: extract the element"tip.label"from your phylo object to get a vector of tip labels that you can then join to the other vectors to create a data frame. - a

-column with the scientific names of the group that each genus belongs to. - a
+"taxa"column with the scientific names of the group that each genus belongs to. - a

 - a